azurecitadel/azurecitadel/content/es/day3/automate.md

 1. Implement a canary management group branch
     * You can combine this with the primary objective if you want to retain the manually deployed system for comparison
-1. Implement a branch protection strategy to control changes to production 1.Implement a subscription vending machine
+1. Implement a branch protection strategy to control changes to production
+1. Implement a subscription vending machine
     * You can mock up the subscription creation rather than using the real APIs

 ## Links